WHAT IS TENDINOPATHY?

 Therefore the optimal treatment for tendinopathy remains an ongoing discussion and there are regular studies and ongoing research.
 Local management will depend on local expertise, individual patient factors, and your own doctor’s experience.
 Unproven treatment methods are not necessarily ineffective and often practise precedes adequate studies.

 Generally, treatment usually starts with a short course of anti-inflammatories and along with physical therapies, this remains the preferred first line of treatment.
-This should be followed by strengthening exercises and sometimes other physical therapies such as iontophoresis, ultrasound, and low-level laser treatment.
-Injectable corticosteroids are sometimes used to provide temporary pain relief but do not provide any long term relief and recurrent injections can be harmful, and have no curative role.
+This should be followed by strengthening exercises and sometimes other physical therapies.
+Injectable corticosteroids are sometimes used to provide temporary pain relief but studies have generally not shown any longterm benefit and recurrent injections can be harmful.
 They should not be done where there is a significant tear or risk of tear.
+However there are some specific scenarios in which they may be beneficial2.

 Surgical treatment remains the last treatment option but is rarely required.